 In Atlanta, one city-wide ransomware attack ended up costing the city $17 million in remediation efforts.
 Cognizant, the IT services provider, made an official statement that their Q2 2020 revenue was impacted in the range of $50 to $75 million due to ransomware attack.

 Frustratingly, many alerts are false positives.
 But when all it takes is one uninvestigated event to turn operations upside down, you have to chase every lead – all 10,000, in some cases.

 Adding fuel to the fire, cyber attacks are taking place as frequently as ever.
-More than 4 billion records were compromised in the first half of 2019, which is well ahead of 2018’s pace.
+At least 8 billion records have been compromised through data breaches between January 2019 and April 2020 , which is well ahead of pace of previous years.
 Meanwhile, there’s a severe shortage of security expertise to stave off these threats.
 It all adds up to a cyber threat landscape where there are many threats and few defenders, and those defenders we do have are swamped by torrents of daily alerts.

 Something has to give.
-That’s why, for the second half of 2019 and into 2020, many CISOs have their sights set on improving threat detection and response capabilities.
+That’s why, as we progress through 2020, many CISOs have their sights set on improving threat detection technology and response capabilities.